 - The heating industry needs to work hard on making customers aware of the existence of many new technologies and products.
 Traditional, carbon-heavy products are so ingrained in the mind of the public, that the industry will need to make a concerted effort to increase their knowledge and awareness.

-heating industry needs to ensure it presents the alternative technologies in a very positive light that clearly highlights the benefits and gains to consumers.
+- Additionally, the heating industry needs to ensure it presents the alternative technologies in a very positive light that clearly highlights the benefits and gains to consumers.
 It is no use if the fantastic, low-carbon products exist but homeowners do not feel happy about installing them.
 All information given to consumers must be clear, concise and comparable.
 The more consumers understand and are comfortable with new and emerging technologies, the happier they will be with using them in their homes.

 Clearly the government has a massive role to play in creating regulations, removing barriers and encouraging investment in the eco-friendly market.
 However, the role of the heating industry in helping the UK become a carbon-free society should definitely not be underestimated.

-the power that the heating installer has on what products, technologies and systems are used in homes across Britain, so it is vital that installers create an environment whereby the customer is happy with eco-friendly technologies and that they understand the benefits to their lives (and their bank balance), as well as being made aware of any applicable financial incentives or assistance.
+Householders are interested in their heating system being reliable and keeping them warm when they most need it.
+It is estimated that as much as 85% of new home heating systems are made by heating installers on behalf of the customer, rather than the customer making the purchase directly themselves.
+This clearly demonstrates the power that the heating installer has on what products, technologies and systems are used in homes across Britain, so it is vital that installers create an environment whereby the customer is happy with eco-friendly technologies and that they understand the benefits to their lives (and their bank balance), as well as being made aware of any applicable financial incentives or assistance.

 It is definitely possible for the UK to hit its carbon emissions targets and to become a genuinely more eco-efficient society.
 However, this can only happen if the government and heating industry are pulling in the same direction and are actively engaging the public to successfully get them onboard for the long journey ahead.